physimals/asl-docs/basil.rst

 ========================

-The documentation found here relates to the version of BASIL that is scheduled for FSL 6.0.
+The documentation found here relates to the version of BASIL that is scheduled for release in FSL soon.
 A release of the latest version of the BASIL tools can be found by following the link below.
-This can be installed alonside an existing FSL 5.0.x release, we recommend you use this version instead of the version of BASIL in FSL 5.0.x now.
+This can be installed alonside an existing FSL 6.0 release, we recommend you use this version instead of the version of BASIL 6.0 now (or previously in FSL 5.x).

 https://github.com/ibme-qubic/oxford_asl/releases